ShreyasPatel031/openai-realtime-elkjs-tool/docs/DATA_MODEL.md

 }
 ```

 **Note**: The `layout` section stores FREE/LOCK modes for groups.
 This is **canvas-level** behavior that controls how layout algorithms are applied, not part of the structural domain graph.
+Modes are restored from the local snapshot when present.

 ---